Jenkos23/SBA-319-MongoDB-Database-Application/README.md

    - **`GET /inspects/allCert`**: Fetches all inspection data.
      - Example URL: `localhost:3000/inspects/allCert`
    - **`POST /inspects/sample`**: Populates the database with 20 sample inspection entries using a tool like Reqbin.
+   -  Additional CRUD operations for grades are available and can be reviewed in the `inspections.mjs` file.

 #### 3. **Posts Routes (`posts.mjs`)**
    - **`GET /posts/`**: Fetches all posts.